wenqianchua/MDEF/docs/term03/02-prototypingfordesign.md

 #### Reflection

-My personal learning outcome for this section is to have better understanding on robots and understand how to use Rhino and Grasshopper as a tool to create stimulations.

 Today, we learned about Blender.
 We learned about why it’s important to use Blender.
 Blender is not intended to be a CAD tool.
 The main reason why we use a tool is how we feel when we are using it.
 Freedom is more important than ability.

 When using a tool in any discipline, the tools shape the results in any discipline, the tools shape the results of your creation.
 This is because when you are not sure what you want to do, you will let the tool guide you, then it will shape your creative work.
 Then, there is a danger of creating homogeneous work.